tldr-pages/tldr/pages/common/ssh-keygen.md

 # ssh-keygen

-> Generate ssh keys used for authentication, password-less logins, and other things.
+> Generate SSH keys used for authentication, password-less logins, and other things.
 > More information: <https://man.openbsd.org/ssh-keygen>.

 - Generate a key interactively: